markasoftware/anypaste-website/content/making-plugins.md

 ```
 [description]
 This is a cool plugin for uploading to imgur.com
-[type]
-Image
 [tags]
 permanent
 editable
 deletable

-[required_config]
+[config]
-imgur_api_public:Public API key
+required|imgur_api_public|Public API key
-imgur_api_secret:Private API secret
+requied|imgur_api_secret|Private API secret
 ```

 List of possible sections:

+ - `name`: A human-readable name of the plugin.
+Often just a capitalized version of the machine-readable name.
  - `description`: A human-readable description of what this plugin does.
- - `type`: The "type" of file this plugin supports.
-This is human-readable, and is simply meant to help people understand what the plugin is for.
-It does not affect plugin operation.
  - `tags`: The plugin's [tags](#cli), line-separated.
- - `required_config`, `recommended_config`, and `optional_config`: Should each have lines in the format `config_option_name:config option description`.
-The descriptions should be human readable, the names should be the machine-readable exact name of the configuration option you want.
-Anypaste will consider the plugin to be incompatible whenever required config options are missing, will send a warning when recommended options are missing, and will be silent when optional ones are missing.
-All of them will be printed in `anypaste -l`.
+ - `config`: Has lines in the format `requiredness|name|description`.
+Each is an additional environment variable/configuration option that the user may supply via `anypaste.conf`. `requiredness` should be either `optional`, in which case it is purely cosmetic for display in `anypaste -l`, `recommended`, which will trigger a warning whenever the plugin is run without that option, and `required`, which will consider the plugin incompatible if that option is missing. `name` is the name of the environment variable for this option. `description` is cosmetic and human-readable.

 ### Aside: Config options